Duke-GCB/SciComp-Materials/bash/bash_lesson.md

      $ wc -l wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements

-If we wanted to ask the same question for all of the files, we can use the wildcard to expand:
+If we wanted to ask the same question for all of the files, we can use a **wildcard** to expand:

 	$ ls -lh wg*
 	$ wc -l wg*